tracking-exposed/facebook/mongo-scripts/README.md

 # Common elements

 `DAYSAGO` is an environment variable that might used to execute the script $var * 24 hours back in time. default is 1 (the day before)
 `HOURSAGO` is an environment variable that might used to execute the script $hvar hours back in time, default is 1 (the hour before)

+`HOURSAFTER` is an environment variable mutually exclusive with the two earlier, takes a number of hours after the fbtrex moment 0 ("2016-12-09")

 # Numbered scripts